There are some great reasons to pre-order Apple’s new 2021 iPad Pro, but there are also some great reasons to think about waiting.

 - Wait if You’re Worried About Problems

-Buying a new iPad Pro right away might be tempting, but spending $799 or more on a product you haven’t had a chance to use in person makes this a tough decision.
+Buying a new iPad Pro right away might be tempting, but spending this kind of money on a product you haven’t had a chance to use in person makes this a tough decision.

 In this guide, we’ll help you decide if the 2021 iPad Pro is worth pre-ordering.